wizroot-dev/xnew/README.md

 Before describing the specifications, let's first look the features with some samples.

 ### Component based
-The following sample creates a button element that count up when clicked.
-You can manage it as a separate component.
+The following sample creates a button element that count clicks.
+Component based description like this, is easy to manage and extend programs because each function can be managed independently.

 ```
 const button = xnew(MyButton, { text: 'click me!' });

 // ...

-// component function
+// component
 function MyButton({ text }) {
     this.nest({ tag: 'button', style: 'padding: 8px;' }, text);
     let counter = 0;